Sfeir/devfest_mlops/README.md

 python main.py --google_cloud_project=par-devfest-sfeir --google_cloud_region=europe-west1 --dataset_id=wine_quality --wine_table=white_wine --gcs_bucket=<USERNAME>_mlops_lab --username=<USERNAME>
 ```

-At the end of logs line appearing in your terminal, the command will generate a link to the GCP platform where you will be able to follow your pipeline run interactively.
+At the end of logs appearing in your terminal, the command will generate a link to the GCP platform where you will be able to follow your pipeline run interactively.

 You can then inspect the objects, further explore the logs and see your progress and errors.